 The Public Interest Network is made up of dozens of organizations, including the state Public Interest Research Groups, U.S. PIRG, state environmental groups in 29 states, and Environment America.
 Together, the groups of The Public Interest Network employ more than 500 staff, who wield a full arsenal of time-tested strategies for change, including organizing, advocacy, research and policy analysis, litigation and socially responsible investing.
 Our mission is to build the power of citizens to move the world toward a greener, more fair, just and democratic future.

-The Public Interest Network is seeking an Assistant General Counsel who is passionate about the issues we are working on and committed to helping organizations achieve real change.
-Responsibilities include:
+We are seeking an Assistant General Counsel who is passionate about the issues we are working on and committed to helping organizations achieve real change.

 • Corporate and Tax Compliance: Fostering sound corporate governance practices, maintaining the organizations’ good standing with federal and state corporate and tax regulators, and ensuring compliance with IRS guidelines relating to lobbying and political activities of nonprofit organizations.

 • Employment Practices: Advising on employment matters and benefits systems, ensuring compliance with employment laws, training of all staff managers and review of employment materials, and defending against employment-related claims.

 • Contracts: Drafting and reviewing contracts, leases, grant agreements, and other legal documents.

 • Risk Management: Working with the organizations’ leaders to reduce liability risk through adopting policies that protect the organizations from legal exposure.